Second Athenian League: Charter and policy

 An inscribed prospectus for the League was found at Athens dating to 377 BC, detailing the aims of the new league.
 The terms of the league were as follows: meetings would be held in Athens, but every city would enjoy one vote no matter its size and would retain its independence.
 Unlike the terms of the Delian League, these terms did not include forced garrisons or tribute, and Athenian citizens were prohibited from owning property in other member states.
 Athens framed these terms as a departure from those of the Delian League, which had been unpopular among tribute states due to the ruthlessness of Athenian hegemony and the harsh punishments against states that rebelled.
 Athens also convinced foreign powers, including Sparta and Persia, that the charter was a way to enforce the Peace of Antalcidas instead of a subversion of it.

 Many historians consider the Second Athenian League to be a resurgence of Athenian hegemony over Greece.
 Some, such as the historian of ancient Greece Jack Cargill, argue that this league was different from the Delian League and that it did not represent a new Athenian Empire.
 He argues that the main cause of defections was Thebes, which left the league in 371 BC and incited other states to leave.

 Rise of Thebes

 Thebes joined the league at its founding because one of the main points of the charter was opposition to Sparta.
 However, relations between Thebes and the rest of the league soon became difficult and Athens started to realize that Thebes was not necessarily to be trusted.
 For example, Thebes destroyed Plataea in 372 BC, which had only recently been re-founded.
 Athens started to think about negotiating peace with Sparta; it was while Athens was discussing this with Sparta that Thebes defeated the Spartan army decisively at the Battle of Leuctra (371 BC).
-This led to the end of the Boeotian War and, with it, Spartan hegemony over Greece.
+This led to the end of the Beotian War and, with it, Spartan hegemony over Greece.
 Thebes soon left the league and established hegemony of its own.